6.2 - Compatibility of the approach with other frameworks

 88%

-The Bilan Carbone® method is a good foundation and partly covers IRO-1 on many aspects, notably on the notion of temporality (short, medium, long term) and scenarios.
-The method does not intend to cover 100% of the DPs.
-Further deepenings remain necessary.
+The Bilan Carbone® method is a good basis and partly covers IRO-1 on many aspects, notably on the notion of temporality (short, medium, long term) and scenarios.
+The method is not intended to cover 100% of the DPs.
+Further deepening therefore remains necessary.
 The method strongly recommends the use of a complementary method (TCFD, OCARA or equivalent) if there is a need to deepen the missing fields of this DR.

-⏳[WIP] We are actively working to evolve the tools so that they are fully optimized by early 2025, with specific functionalities for a CSRD export.
-For information, a more complete and updated table will be inserted here in January 2025 to illustrate the correspondence between the different Disclosure Requirements (DR) of CSRD ESRS E1 and the way the Bilan Carbone® covers these data points.
+⏳[WIP] We are actively working to evolve the tools so that they are fully optimised, with specific functionalities for a CSRD export.
+For information, a more complete and updated table will be inserted here soon to illustrate the correspondence between the different Disclosure Requirements (DRs) of CSRD ESRS E1 and how the Bilan Carbone® covers these datapoints.

-Following the Bilan Carbone® approach, organisations wishing to deepen and refine their decarbonization strategy can embark on approaches such as ACT-Step by Step.
+Following the Bilan Carbone® approach, organisations wishing to deepen and refine their decarbonisation strategy can embark on approaches such as ACT-Step by Step.

-The succession of an ACT approach following a Bilan Carbone® is particularly frequent and relevant, notably after an Initial or Standard level Bilan Carbone®, with the aim of deepening the structuring of the decarbonization strategy, in order to reach the Advanced level when renewing the Bilan Carbone® approach.
+The sequence of an ACT approach following a Bilan Carbone® is particularly frequent and relevant, notably after a Beginner or Intermediate level Bilan Carbone®, with the aim of deepening the structuring of the decarbonisation strategy, in order to reach the Advanced level when renewing the Bilan Carbone® approach.

-To ensure the best possible continuity of ACT, certain criteria of the Bilan Carbone® method shall be respected carefully, as they are prerequisites to the ACT approach.
+To ensure the best follow-up of ACT, certain criteria of the Bilan Carbone® method shall be respected carefully, as they are prerequisites for the ACT approach.

-⏳[WIP] For information, a table will be inserted here in 2024 to illustrate the correspondence between the different prerequisites of ACT-S and the way the Bilan Carbone® responds to them, depending on the level of maturity.
+⏳[WIP] For information, a table will be inserted here to illustrate the correspondence between the different ACT-S prerequisites and how the Bilan Carbone® responds to them, depending on the maturity level.

 Compatibility with Analytical Carbon Accounting

-It is possible to obtain a Bilan Carbone® compatible with the expectations of the analytical carbon accounting, by expressing the results (GHG profile and actions) with a so-called “analytical” reading (according to analytical axes or categories).
-This makes it possible to build a Bilan Carbone® at different hierarchical levels (areas of responsibility), and to steer decision-making via a financial cost and a carbon cost.
+It is possible to obtain a Bilan Carbone® compatible with the expectations of the analytical carbon accounting, by expressing the results (GHG profile and actions) with an "analytical" reading (according to analytical axes or categories).
+This makes it possible to build a Bilan Carbone® at different hierarchical levels (responsibility boundaries), and to steer decision-making via a financial cost and a carbon cost.
 For this, and in addition to all the Bilan Carbone® deliverables, additional information must be reported:

 • The list of analytical axes selected for the study